TRIQS/dft_tools/doc/guide/BasisRotation.rst

 Finding the Transformation Matrix
 -----------------

-The :class:`TransBasis` class offers a simple mehod to calculate the transformation matrices to a basis where either the local Hamiltonian or the density matrix is diagonal::
+The :class:`TransBasis` class offers a simple method to calculate the transformation matrices to a basis where either the local Hamiltonian or the density matrix is diagonal::